Jemima Levick

-2016 - 2021 artistic director of Edinburgh-based Stellar Quines Theatre Company and currently the Artistic Director of a Play, Pie and a Pint at Òran Mór.
+2016 to 2021 she was artistic director of Edinburgh-based Stellar Quines Theatre Company, from 2021 - 2024 she was the Artistic Director of A Play, A Pie and A Pint at Òran Mór.
+In April 2024 she became the Artistic Director of the Tron Theatre in Glasgow.

-Levick graduated with a BA (Hons) in Drama & Theatre Arts, specialising in Directing, from Edinburgh’s Queen Margaret University in 2002.
+Levick graduated with a BA (Hons) in Drama & Theatre Arts, specialising in Directing, from Edinburgh's Queen Margaret University School of Drama in 2002.